 CS 176.
 Introduction to Computer Graphics Research.
 9 units (3-3-3); second term.
-Prerequisite: CS/CNS 171, or 173, or 174, or CS 175.
+Prerequisite: CS/CNS 171, or 173, or 174.
 The course will go over recent research results in computer graphics, covering subjects from mesh processing (acquisition, compression, smoothing, parameterization, adaptive meshing), simulation for purposes of animation, rendering (both photo- and nonphotorealistic), geometric modeling primitives (image based, point based), and motion capture and editing.
 Other subjects may be treated as they appear in the recent literature.
 The goal of the course is to bring students up to the frontiers of computer graphics research and prepare them for their own research.
-Instructors: Desbrun, Schröder.
+Instructor: Desbrun.

 CS 177.
-Discrete Differential Geometry: Theory and Applica-tions.
+Discrete Differential Geometry: Theory and Applications.
 9 units (3-3-3); first term.
-Topics include, but are not limited to, discrete exterior calculus; Whitney forms; DeRham and Whitney complexes; Morse theory; computational and algebraic topology; discrete simulation of thin shells, fluids, electromagnetism, elasticity;

-surface parameterization; Hodge decomposition.
-Instructors: Desbrun, Schröder.
+Topics include, but are not limited to, discrete exterior calculus; Whitney forms; DeRham and Whitney complexes; Morse theory; computational and algebraic topology; discrete simulation of thin shells, fluids, electromagnetism, elasticity; surface parameterization; Hodge decomposition.
+Instructor: Desbrun.